 Maryland Business Recycling Report

-Starting in March 2024, the state of Maryland began collecting information on business recycling and waste disposal through the Maryland Annual Business Recycling Report.
-Managed by the Maryland Department of the Environment, the report is due annually on March 1st and asks businesses to report information on the waste generated over the previous year.
+In March 2024, Maryland took a major step toward better understanding commercial waste streams by launching the Maryland Annual Business Recycling Report.
+Managed by the Maryland Department of the Environment (MDE), the report is due annually on March 1 and requires businesses to report on the waste and recycling they generated during the prior calendar year.

 Who is required to submit the report?

-• Any businesses required by county or local regulations to report on their recycling or waste diversion efforts.
+- Any businesses required by county or local regulations to report on their recycling efforts.

 What’s included in the report?

 The Annual Business Recycling Report collects information on all waste streams generated and disposed of by a business, not just compost.
-Information on trash, recycling, compost, and any specialty recycling streams should be reported.
-To complete the report, you’ll need the name of your solid waste and recycling haulers, the total tonnage for the previous calendar year of solid waste and recycling, and the processing/disposal facility name.
+Information on trash, cardboard, mixed recycling, confidential/shred documents, compost, and any other specialty recycling streams must be reported.
+You’ll need the name of your solid waste and recycling haulers, the total tonnage for the previous calendar year of solid waste and each subtype of recycling, and the processing/disposal facility name for each.

-If you’re unsure of how much waste you disposed of last year, there are multiple options to get exact or estimated weights for each waste stream depending on the waste-hauling equipment your business uses.
+If you’re unsure of how much waste you disposed of last year, there are a few options to get exact or estimated weights for each waste stream depending on the waste-hauling equipment your business uses.

 Businesses can submit the report via the online form or complete the PDF version and send it to your county coordinator.

-How can you use the Annual Recycling Report for your benefit?
+How to use the MD Business Recycling Report for your benefit

 Now that your business is calculating your annual waste disposal use the information to your benefit.